Fritz the Cat (film): Rating

-Fritz received an X rating from the Motion Picture Association of America (equivalent to the modern NC-17 rating), becoming the first American animated film to receive such a rating.
-However, at the time, the rating was associated with more arthouse fare, and since the recently released Melvin Van Peebles film Sweet Sweetback's Baadasssss Song, which was released through Cinemation, had received both an X rating and considerable success, the distributor hoped that Fritz the Cat would be even more profitable.
-Producer Krantz stated that the film lost playdates due to the rating, and 30 American newspapers rejected display advertisements for it or refused to give it editorial publicity.
-The film's limited screenings led Cinemation to exploit the film's content in its promotion of the film, advertising it as containing "90 minutes of violence, excitement, and SEX ... he's X-rated and animated!"
+Fritz the Cat was rated X from the Motion Picture Association of America, becoming the first American animated film to receive such a rating.
+However, at the time, the rating was associated with more arthouse fare, and since the recently released Melvin Van Peebles film, Sweet Sweetback's Baadasssss Song, released through Cinemation, had received both an X rating and considerable success, the distributor hoped that Fritz the Cat would be even more profitable.
+Producer Krantz stated that the film lost playdates due to the rating, and thirty American newspapers rejected display advertisements for it or refused giving it editorial publicity.
+The film's limited screenings led Cinemation to exploit the film's content in the film's promotion, advertising it as containing "90 minutes of violence, excitement, and SEX ... he's X-rated and animated!"
 According to Ralph Bakshi, "We almost didn't deliver the picture, because of the exploitation of it."

 Cinemation's advertising style and the film's rating led many to believe that Fritz the Cat was a pornographic film.
-When it was introduced as such at a showing at the University of Southern California, Bakshi stated firmly, "Fritz the Cat is not pornographic."
+When it was introduced at a preview at the University of Southern California, Bakshi stated firmly, "Fritz the Cat is not pornographic."
 In May 1972, Variety reported that Krantz had appealed the X rating, saying "Animals having sex isn't pornography."
 The MPAA refused to hear the appeal.
-The misconceptions about the film's content were eventually cleared up when it received praise from Rolling Stone and The New York Times, and the film was accepted into the 1972 Cannes Film Festival.
+The misconceptions about the film's content were eventually cleared up when it received praise from Rolling Stone and The New York Times, and when it was accepted into the 1972 Cannes Film Festival.
 Bakshi later stated, "Now they do as much on The Simpsons as I got an X rating for Fritz the Cat."

-Before the film's release, American distributors attempted to cash in on the publicity garnered from the rating by rushing out dubbed versions of two other adult animated films from Japan, both of which featured an X rating in their advertising material: Senya ichiya monogatari and Kureopatora, re-titled A Thousand and One Nights and Cleopatra: Queen of Sex.
-However, neither film was actually submitted to the MPAA, and it is not likely that either feature would have received an X rating.
-(Unlike the NC-17 rating, the MPAA never obtained a trademark on the X rating, thus any film not submitted to the MPAA for a rating can declare itself "Rated X.") The film Down and Dirty Duck was promoted with an X rating, but likewise had not been submitted to the MPAA.
-The French-Belgian animated film Tarzoon: Shame of the Jungle initially was released with an X rating in a subtitled version, but a dubbed version released in 1979 received an R rating.
+Before the film's release, American distributors attempted to cash in on the publicity garnered from the rating by rushing out dubbed versions of two other adult animated films from Japan, both featuring an X rating in their advertising material: Senya ichiya monogatari and Kureopatora, re-titled A Thousand and One Nights and Cleopatra: Queen of Sex.
+However, neither film was submitted to the MPAA.
+(Unlike the NC-17 rating, the MPAA never obtained a trademark on the X rating, thus any film not submitted to the MPAA for a rating can declare itself "Rated X.") The film, Down and Dirty Duck, was promoted with an X rating, but was likewise not submitted to the MPAA.
+The French-Belgian animated film, Tarzoon: Shame of the Jungle, initially was released with an X rating in a subtitled version, but a dubbed version released in 1979 received an R rating.